Back to blog

 This approach works until it doesn't.

 This is the integration inflection point, when the marginal cost and risk of adding another direct integration exceeds the value it delivers.
 For fintech companies, this moment arrives earlier and hits harder than most sectors.
+It's the point where data aggregators stop being an abstraction you don't need and become infrastructure you can't scale without.

 The Non-Linear Cost of Direct Integrations